Introduction

 After listening, I immediately began implementing the first of the four types of movement that Dr. Wright said are essential to maintaining a vibrant lifestyle as we age.
 By this weekend, I had implemented the first steps of all of them.
-Dr. Wright uses the acronym “F.A.C.E” to represent each of four types of essential movement, so I have dubbed my daily appointment with myself to do these as “FACEtime”.
+Dr. Wright uses the acronym “F.A.C.E” to represent each of the four types of essential movement, so I have dubbed my daily appointment with myself to do these as “FACEtime”.

 We don’t need to be the victims of the passage of time that we will all succumb to if we are not intentional.
 We don’t need to become breakable and frail — we can apply the “medicine of mobility” to pursue a different way to age.

-Dr. Wright points out that while there are health issues we cannot control, our lifestyle (both diet and exercise) can positively impact many things, including the health of our mitochondria (the energy of cells), the number of senescent cells that circulate, (so-called “zombie cells”), as well as the level of inflammation in our body.
+Dr. Wright points out that while there are health issues we cannot control, our lifestyle (both diet and exercise) can positively impact many things, including the health of our mitochondria (the energy of cells), the number of senescent cells that circulate (so-called “zombie cells”), as well as the level of inflammation in our body.
 We do not have to be the victims of the passage of time.

 “There is no age or skill level where the strategic stress we put on our body in the form of mobility, strength training, and smart nutrition will not dramatically change the trajectory of your health.”